Dickinson-COMP-491-492/website/docs/assignments/ICA-TestDrivenDevelopment.md

 The provided `PasswordTest.java` file contains a single JUnit test that checks if an instance of the `Password` class can be created.
 This is a reasonable first test for a TTD approach to our problem of creating a Java class to represent a password.

 Run this test by:
-1. Right click on the `PasswordTest.java` file.
+1. Right click on the `PasswordTest.java` file in the "EXPLORER PANE"
 2. Choose "Run Tests" from the pop-up menu.
 3. When the tests run the "Test Runner for Java" panel should open in the lower right corner of the window.
    - If the "Test Runner for Java" panel doesn't open, click the "Tests Results" tab that appears at the top of the Terminal panel.